Tigers vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa has recorded a base hit in two games in a row.
-During his last five outings he is batting .200 with a home run and two RBI.
+- Correa hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .250 with two home runs and three RBI.

 Correa Recent Games